Safeguarding children and vulnerable adults at risk

 - We have a duty to safeguard vulnerable adults and children and we train our staff in specific safeguarding training.
 We also work to the Safeguarding Children and Vulnerable Adults Policy and Procedures.

-- We meet as part of the Ryedale Safeguarding Panel to review and comply to the policy, arrange training and monitor referrals.
-Panel meetings are chaired by the Deputy Chief Executive and members of the panel include the Designated Safeguarding Officer, Safer Ryedale, district councillors and representatives from various council departments.
+- We hold quarterly meetings to review and comply to the Safeguarding policy, arrange training and monitor referrals.
+Safeguarding Working Group meetings are chaired by the Head of Customer Services and Communities and members of the group include the Designated Safeguarding Officer, Safer Ryedale, district councillors and representatives from various council departments.

 - We are a reporting agency and report any safeguarding concerns to North Yorkshire County Council who review the facts and respond as appropriate.